MckenlyChau/e_commerce_case_study/README.md

 ## 📈 Data Analysis
 <details>
-<summary>📚 Contents - Tableau Dashboard and Executive Level Summary</summary>
+<summary>📚 Contents – Interactive Tableau Dashboard and Strategic Summary for Stakeholders</summary>

 ### Export csv of all tables in cleaned_e_commerce
 <details>